shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-told-you.markdown

 You don't need to do that.

-When you’re ready (you find this step easy, even on hard problems), continue with [].
+When you’re ready (you find this step easy, even on hard problems), continue with [next post coming soon].